 How to apply this strategy?

-Big podcasts have booking people that reach out to guests.
-But that’s the best-case scenario.
+Big podcasts have booking people who reach out to guests.
+That’s the best-case scenario.
 In most cases, you’ll have to pitch them.
 When you’re sending your email, highlight the advantages of having you as a guest.
-Also, come up with a topic that’s relevant to their audience and which you’re an expert on.
+Also, come up with a topic that is relevant to their audience.
+Make sure it’s a topic that you’re an expert on.

 Finding Good Podcasts